West Hartford Dental Office Battles Myths about Your Next Visit

-Many patients have certain preconceived notions about the dentist that aren’t entirely true.
-Whether you heard it from friends and family as a child or read something online, you might find that your dentist near Avon CT visit isn’t what you expected (in a good way).
+Many patients have certain preconceived notions about the dentist that isn’t entirely true.
+Whether you heard it from friends and family as a child or read something online, you might find that your West Hartford dental office visit isn’t what you expected (in a good way).
 Here are some common misconceptions to keep in mind before your next appointment.

 1. My dentist will think it’s unusual that I’m nervous.